-Investigating Microbiome Diversity in the UK Population
+Genetics and Exercise Microbiome (GEM) Study: Investigating Microbiome Diversity in the UK Population

 Funded by Nottingham Hospitals Charity – Nottingham Orthopaedic Walk Fund

-Principal Investigator: Assistant Prof Dr Joanne Stocks
+Principal Investigator: Dr Joanne Stocks

 Studies in human twins have shown that, although there is a heritable component to gut microbiota, environmental factors related to diet, drugs, and body size and shape measurements are larger determinants of microbiota composition.

 Investigating the effect of endurance and power athletic training on gut microbiome composition